Dashlane Review: Is It the Best Password Manager in 2025?

 • 1 GB secure encrypted file storage.

 Dashlane Free offers a wide range of features, but you can only use it on 1 device.
 On top of that, free users don’t get access to customer support, so you’ll have to rely on the knowledge base if you don’t subscribe to a paid plan.
-If you’re looking for an app with multi-device sync, you should consider LastPass or Avira Password Manager.
-LastPass Free lets you store an unlimited number of passwords on either mobile or desktop devices — but not both.
-But Avira Password Manager has unlimited password storage across an unlimited number of mobile and desktop devices.
+If you’re looking for a free app with multi-device sync, you should consider NordPass or Avira Password Manager.
+NordPass offers unlimited password storage and multi-device sync on its free plan (although you can only be logged into 1 device at a time).
+But, Avira Password Manager has unlimited password storage across an unlimited number of mobile and desktop devices.

 Dashlane Premium — Great Value, All Features Included